staticjacm/realm/agenda.md

 * Agent friction increases when fps is low.
 * When screen loses focus and then gains focus (or something like that) the frame_delta is fuckin huge and... well you can imagine the consequences

-* Agents always experience four (4) collisions when colliding with an agent - two when agent A detects a collision with agent B (A.overlap(B), B.overlap(A)), and two when B detects a collision with agent A (B.overlap(A), A.overlap(B)).
-This can easily be avoided by only overlapping if one agents id is larger than the others, and detecting if the other will detect a collision with this one by checking its size

 * Organize and implement a scheme for slowed / delayed updating of certain objects.
 For example: areas outside the view can be updated less often than areas inside the view.
 Only update agents every 0.1 ms, or whatever timing makes sense.
 * The ``Thread.sleep`` call should be adjusted every frame to maintain a constant fps (could also include a switch for unbound fps)